j-smith3/OpenStreetMap-Saginaw-TX/README.md

 - [Machine Learning](https://github.com/j-smith3/Enron_Fraud_Detection)
 - [Data Visualization](https://github.com/j-smith3/Baseball-EDA-Visualization)

-This project was developed in 2020 and it is no longer maintained.
+This project was developed in 2020 and is no longer maintained.

 ## About
 This project investigated the OpenStreetMap data for my home town, Saginaw Texas.
 The OpenStreetMap data can be found [here](https://www.openstreetmap.org/relation/6571681).
 My project used this data, wrangled it into a cleaner format, then stored it into a SQLite database for further queries.